Alfresco/alfresco-sdk/README.md

 ## User Getting Started

+### Important Notice about 7.1.x

+#### Share Version Number

+Since 7.1.x, Share build pipeline has been refactored, and you now have to specify the internal Share version number, in addition to the version of the image, because they are not the same anymore.

+This number can be located in the main pom.xml of the project used to build Share, hence:

+- property `<alfresco-community-share.version>` of [acs-community-packaging](https://github.com/Alfresco/acs-community-packaging/blob/7.1.0/pom.xml#L17) (Community)
+- property `<alfresco-enterprise-share.version>`of [acs-packaging](https://github.com/Alfresco/acs-packaging/blob/7.1.0.1/pom.xml#L18) (Enterprise)

+So, if for example you want to use the community version of `7.1.0.1`, you can go on acs-community-packaging, open the `7.1.0.1` release tag, browse its files, open the pom.xml in the root, then copy the value of `<alfresco-community-share.version>`.

+You'll then need to paste this value inside the SDK property `<alfresco.share.version>`.

+#### Alternate Docker User

+- ACS 6 used to run everything as `root`.
+- ACS 7 introduced an `alfresco` user, that should've been used after the `root` user completed its configurations in the Dockerfile.

+Due to a bug, this wasn't working in 7.0, but it's been fixed in 7.1.

+In order to be retro-compatible with ACS 6, however, the user is specified in the SDK property `<alfresco.platform.docker.user>`.

+Hence, its values (already in place) are `root` for ACS 6, and `alfresco` for ACS 7+.

+#### Log file location

+To prevent writing permission problems when logging with the non-root user, the `alfresco.log` file has also been moved to a more appropriate location (Tomcat logs instead of Tomcat root).

 ### Important Notice about Version Numbers

 In Q4 2020, Alfresco Platform has undergone a major structural refactoring.

-Depending on the Platform version desired, you might need to use SDK 4.1 instead of SDK 4.2.
+Depending on the Platform version desired, you might need to use SDK 4.1 instead of SDK 4.3.

-- For Enterprise and Community versions of 7.x, SDK 4.2 must be used
+- For Enterprise and Community versions of 7.x, SDK 4.3 must be used
-- For Enterprise versions of 6.0.x, 6.1.x, 6.2.x newer than November 2020, SDK 4.2 must be used
+- For Enterprise versions of 6.0.x, 6.1.x, 6.2.x newer than November 2020, SDK 4.3 must be used
 - For Enterprise and Community versions of 6.0.x, 6.1.x, 6.2.x older than November 2020, SDK 4.1 must be used

-A more precise compatibility matrix, with specific version numbers, is expected to be provided soon.

 It's also important to remember that: